RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 }
 {% endhighlight %}

-### Configuring SQL Temporal Tables
+### Step 2: Configuring SQL Temporal Tables

-Up until this point we have done nothing out of the ordinary and have only used vanilla entity framework core.
-The magic comes in with SQL temporal tables.
+Up to this point, we have done nothing out of the ordinary and have only used vanilla entity framework core.
+The magic comes in with the SQL temporal tables.

 The tables behind the domain objects described above have been set up in a specific way to make use of the SQL temporal table feature.
-The guidance on setting this up is well documented [here][13]{:target="_blank"} and I won't repeat the details.
+The guidance on setting this up is well documented [here][13]{:target="_blank"}.

-The gist is that you will need to setup a history table for every table which you require a point in time snapshots for.
-When a value within a row changes the old row is moved into the history table and the update is applied to the row in the main table.
+The gist is that you will need to create an associated history table for each table that you want to track for changes.
+When a value within a row changes, the old row is moved into the history table and the update is applied to the row in the main table.

-Our aggregate is made up of a number of entities but when a change is made SQL will only _snapshot_ the data which has changed at the row level.
-This gives us an acceptable level of granularity for creating snapshots.
-You will need to be careful about what data you store in a given column.
-If you are storing huge JSON blobs in a column the history table could become unmanageable.
+Our aggregate is made up of a number of entities but, when a change is made, SQL Server will only take a _snapshot_ of the rows which have changed preventing wasted disk space.
+When joining together a number of tables, SQL Server will take care of selecting the correct version of the data from each table for the specified point in time.

+> You will need to be careful about what data you store in a given column.
+If you are storing huge JSON blobs in a column then you will land up wasting disk space since that entire column will be moved into the history table.

-For example the address history table is created with the following SQL
+For example, the address history table is created with the following SQL command:

 {% highlight SQL %}
 CREATE TABLE [dbo].[AddressHistory]